 The Yoast SEO sitemap helps search engines find all the content on your website that you want them to find and index.

-Fixing the error ensures that search engines can access your sitemap and discover all the pages and content on your site, which can lead to better search engine visibility and ranking.
-This will also help to rank your content faster than without a sitemap.
+Fixing the error ensures that search engines can access your sitemap and discover all the pages and content on your site.
+This can lead to better search engine visibility and ranking, and it will also help rank your content faster than without a sitemap.

-WordPress comes with a default XML sitemap that you can submit to Google Search Console and other search engines.
+WordPress has a default XML sitemap that you can submit to Google Search Console and other search engines.

 https://example.com/sitemap.xml

 However, this default WordPress-generated sitemap is very basic.
-To fix this, all top WordPress SEO plugins like All in One SEO for WordPress or the Yoast SEO plugin create their own XML sitemaps with more features.
+To fix this, all top WordPress SEO plugins like Yoast SEO and the All in One SEO plugin create their own XML sitemaps with more features.

-When you use the XML sitemap generated by your WordPress SEO plugin, these plugins rewrite the default WordPress XML sitemap shortcut.
+When you use the XML sitemap generated by your WordPress SEO plugin, the plugin rewrites the default WordPress XML sitemap shortcut.

-This means the sitemap URL mentioned above will now send users to the sitemaps generated by your WordPress SEO plugin.
+This means that the sitemap URL mentioned above will then send users to the sitemaps generated by your WordPress SEO plugin.

 Unfortunately, this may cause a 404 error on some websites due to plugin conflicts or incorrect WordPress settings.

-That being said, let’s take a look at how to easily fix the WordPress sitemap 404 error in the Yoast SEO plugin.
+In the following sections, we’ll show you how to easily fix the WordPress sitemap 404 error in the Yoast SEO plugin.
+Here’s a quick overview of all the methods we’ll cover:

 1. Refresh WordPress Permalink Structure

-WordPress comes with an SEO-friendly URL structure (also called permalinks).
+WordPress comes with an SEO-friendly URL structure, called permalinks.
 This URL structure uses a redirect system to tell your web hosting server which page to load when a user enters a URL in their browser.

 Normally, these permalinks settings are automatically updated when you make changes to your website.

-However, sometimes WordPress may not be able to refresh the permalink structure, which may cause Yoast SEO’s sitemap 404 error to appear.
+The bad news is that sometimes WordPress is unable to refresh the permalink structure, which can cause Yoast SEO’s sitemap 404 error to appear.

-This can be easily fixed by visiting the Settings » Permalinks page in the WordPress admin area and simply clicking on the ‘Save Changes’ button.
+That said, this can be easily fixed by going to the Settings » Permalinks page from the WordPress admin area and simply clicking on the ‘Save Changes’ button.

 Doing so will refresh the WordPress permalink settings.
 You can now visit your XML sitemap page to see if this has fixed your problem.